Eight Forest Lane

 I don’t know whether this could be officially considered a breakfast cookie or not but if you were ever going to get away with eating a cookie for breakfast, this would be the one.

-How to make banana oat chocolate chip cookies
+All ingredients needed to make banana oat chocolate chip cookies laid out in small bowls.

 These are such an easy cookie to make but I will let you know that I do recommend chilling the dough for at least 1-2 hours, so make sure you plan for that.
-I did try cooking them without chilling and the mixture was just a bit too sticky and flattened out too much in the oven and the extra time also allows for that banana flavour to really develop meaning you get a better tasting cookie.
+The chilling time allows for the melted butter to aborb into the dry ingredients and helps prevent the cookies from overspreading while simultaneously ensuring a more flavourful cookie.

 So don’t skip the chilling time!

-Preheat the oven and line a large baking tray with baking paper.
-Get your cookie dough out of the fridge and using a cookie scoop if you have one otherwise a tablespoon is fine, and scoop out about 3 tablespoons worth of dough per cookie directly onto the sheet.
+Step 5: Preheat the oven while the dough is chilling and line a large baking tray with baking paper.
+Get your cookie dough out of the fridge and using a cookie scoop if you have one, scoop out about 3 tablespoons worth of dough per cookie.

-Once cooked they will be fine in an airtight container for about 2-3 days in a cool area.
+Once cooked, these banana oat choc chip cookies will be fine in an airtight container for about 2-3 days in a cool area.
 If you are in a humid environment then the cookies may go sticky so it’s best to store them in the fridge.

 These cookies also freeze perfectly.
 Just place cooled cookies in a zip lock bag and freeze for up to 3 months.
 To defrost, either let come to room temperature or zap them in the microwave for 30 seconds and get that warm, freshly baked cookie taste (my favourite).